MicroBlocksCN/microblocks-site/data/markdown/board-intro.md

-How to set up your board to use it in MicroBlocks.
+How to set up your board for MicroBlocks.